A Classification of Modular Functors via Factorization Homology: The definition of a modular functor and the moduli space of modular functors

 where $\mathring{\operatorname{im}}\, \varphi$ is the interior of the image of $\varphi$.
-We say that an object $\cat{Q}$ in the homotopy pullback~\eqref{eqnhomotopypullback} \emph{admits insertions of vacua} if for any surface and any oriented embedding the functor~\eqref{eqnlambdafunctor} is an equivalence. \end{itemize}
+We say that $(\cat{Q},s)$ \emph{admits insertions of vacua} if for any surface and any oriented embedding the functor~\eqref{eqnlambdafunctor} is an equivalence.

-\begin{definition} We define the \emph{bicategory $\ExtSurf$ of extensions of $\Surf$ relative $\Hbdy$ that admit insertions of vacua} as the full subbicategory of the homotopy pullback~\eqref{eqnhomotopypullback} spanned by those objects that admit insertions of vacua. \end{definition}
+\begin{definition} We define the \emph{bicategory $\ExtSurf$ of extensions of $\Surf$ relative to genus zero that admit insertions of vacua} as the full subbicategory of the extensions of $\Surf$ relative to genus zero spanned by those objects that admit insertions of vacua. \end{definition}

-This finally gives us the class of `reasonable' extensions of $\Surf$ that we would like to consider: They are extensions relative genus zero or, equivalently, relative to the handlebody operad, and they satisfy a rather mild locality property in the sense that they are compatible with the insertion of disks.
+This finally gives us the class of `reasonable' extensions of $\Surf$ that we would like to consider: They are extensions relative genus zero, and they satisfy a rather mild locality property in the sense that they are compatible with the insertion of disks.